 You can reach Taima at firstname.lastname@example.org

 Kate is the Founder of Hard Feelings.
-She currently manages the community of practice and oversees operations of the storefront.
-Kate has been working in the non-profit and community services sector for over 30 years.
-She has worked as a counsellor, program manager, writer and consultant for a variety of community-based organizations in Toronto.
+She currently manages the community of practice, oversees operations of the online store, and leads partner relations and communications for the organization.
+Kate has been working in the non-profit and community services sector for over 35 years.
+She has worked as a counsellor, program manager, board member, and consultant for a variety of community-based organizations in Toronto.
 Kate completed her MSW at the University of Toronto in 2015.
-She has worked as a counsellor at George Brown College and Ryerson University, and is a member of the community of practice at Hard Feelings.
+She has worked as a counsellor at George Brown College and Toronto Metropolitan University, and is a member of the community of practice at Hard Feelings.

 You can reach Kate at email@example.com